This is a guide on how to create and post a quiz to Pinterest and use that quiz to generate leads and drive sales for your business.

-The list goes on, if you’re looking for inspiration check out this list of templates.
+The list goes on, if you’re looking for inspiration check out this list of quiz templates.

-Part 2: What Kind of Questions to Ask
+Part 2: What Kinds of Questions to Ask

 Once someone starts taking your quiz, the first part they’ll go through is answering the questions.
 Quiz questions are an incredible opportunity to have a conversation directly with your target audience and get to know them so they’ll want to stay in communication with you.
 However, most people have never written quiz questions before, so this is where you’ll need some guidelines to make sure it’s done well.
 There are two pieces to the puzzle when it comes to writing quiz questions.